garden-io/garden/docs/installation.md

 * [Docker](https://docs.docker.com/)
 * A local installation of Kubernetes and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-The alpine linux distribution also require `gcc` to be installed
+The Alpine linux distribution also requires `gcc` to be installed.

 ### Step 1: Install core dependencies